sadi304/lcov-reporter-action/README.md

 See original repo for details

-Added a minimum threshold input to add check for passing action
+Added a minimum threshold & working dir input to add check for passing action

 ## Example output